Micah Awe

-Micah Awe (born January 4, 1994) is a Nigerian professional gridiron football linebacker for the BC Lions of the Canadian Football League (CFL).
+Micah Awe (born January 4, 1994) is a Nigerian professional gridiron football linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football at Texas Tech.
-Awe has also been a member of the Tampa Bay Buccaneers, New York Jets, Toronto Argonauts, Winnipeg Blue Bombers, Ottawa Redblacks, Montreal Alouettes, and Calgary Stampeders.
+Awe has been a member of the Tampa Bay Buccaneers, New York Jets, Toronto Argonauts, Winnipeg Blue Bombers, Ottawa Redblacks, Calgary Stampeders, and BC Lions.

 College career

 Awe accumulated 171 solo tackles over 51 games for the Texas Tech Red Raiders including 77 stops as a senior and defensive captain in 2015.